oracle-devrel/leagueoflegends-optimizer/hols/nn/intro/intro.md

 ## OCI Elements

-This solution is designed to work with several OCI services, allowing you to quickly be up-and-running.
+This solution is designed to work with several OCI services, allowing you to quickly be up and running.
 You can read more about the services used in the lab here:

 - [OCI Data Science](https://www.oracle.com/artificial-intelligence/data-science/)
 - [OCI Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm)